k. Provisions (other than for employee benefits) and contingent liabilities

 vide our report of even date

-DR M SAI KUMAR IAS P B SANTHANAKRISHNAN For MAHARAJ N R SURESH AND CO LLP
+DR SANDEEP SAXENA IAS P B SANTHANAKRISHNAN MAHARAJ N R SURESH and CO LLP

 CHAIRMAN & MANAGING DIRECTOR DIRECTOR CHARTERED ACCOUNTANTS